iFixit/git-scripts/README.md

 [stashes away]: https://github.com/xiongchiamiov/ticket/blob/master/ticket.py#L130
 [attempts]: https://github.com/xiongchiamiov/ticket/blob/master/ticket.py#L108

-    feature finish optional-branch-name
+    feature finish your-neato-thing

 Merges the feature branch back in to `master`, specifically ensure it's a non-fast-forward merge.
-If no branch name is provided (i.e. invoked as `feature finish`), then assume the user is on the feature branch they want to finish, but confirm just in case.
+If no branch name is provided, just bail.
 If the merge is successful, delete the branch - you shouldn't ever merge in a feature branch twice, and we don't need the extra cruft lying around.

 ## livebug script